 Does having shingles increase the chance of other pregnancy related problems?

 Studies have not been done to see if having shingles in pregnancy could cause other pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces at birth).
+Studies of perinatal maternal herpes zoster infection suggest no intrauterine transmission to the fetus.

 Does having shingles in pregnancy affect future behavior or learning for the child?